vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The chin, the throat, the heart, and the navel are considered as forming the right side \[of this *cakra* \]; the *maṇipūra* , etc., being the foursome of the left side, //64// the whole forming the \[ *cakra* \] with eight \[tri\]angles.

-*cibukaṁ kaṇṭ hahr̥dayanābhīnāṁ caiva dakṣiṇam* /
+*cibukaṁ kaṇṭhahr̥dayanābhīnāṁ caiva dakṣiṇam* /

 *jñeyaṁ pārśvacatuṣkaṁ ca maṇipūrādi vāmakam* //64//

-*catuṣṭ ayaṁ ca pārśvānāṁ etat koṇāṣṭ akaṁ puna ḥ * /
+*catuṣṭayaṁ ca pārśvānāṁ etat koṇāṣṭakaṁ puna ḥ * /

 The *cakra* of eight triangles is considered “originating” because the three larger *cakras* encircling it, which we have just seen, are deemed to issue from it.
 This is consistent with the inner movement of the *śrīcakra* , which goes from the center to the periphery.
 The central position of this *cakra* , encircling the central triangle within which is the *bindu—* the place of the Goddess *—* is underlined by the fact that it is imposed on four places along the axis of the body, one of which is not a part of the physical body but is the *maṇipūracakra* , a center of the yogic imaginal body 14 situated on the level of the navel \(as the Dī explains\).
 The weapons \( *āyudha* \) 15 that the Goddess holds in her four hands are then to be imposed: